August 30th 2021

 Your Home Insurance Questions Answered

-When you first apply for home insurance, you will be given a homeowners' insurance policy.
+When you first apply for home insurance, you’ll be given a homeowners' insurance policy.
 This policy dictates the terms of your insurance and identifies what will and won't be covered.
 The policy will outline a list of events or coverages that you agree should be covered.
 The most common examples are vandalism, theft, fire damage, weather damage, and vehicle damage.
-These are all relatively straightforward; if they are on the list, your insurance covers them.
-However, some claims can be a bit trickier than others.
-Even though "water damage" might be outlined in your policy, it is often implied that it is sudden or accidental damage, so if a pipe bursts in your house, flooding your basement, you would be covered.
-Still, if the flooding happens because of a natural disaster, you will most likely be not covered unless specified.
+These are all relatively straightforward; if they’re on the list, your insurance covers them.

-Once an insurance company assesses your home, they will be able to point out the specific expected versus unexpected claims on your home.
+Once an insurance company assesses your home, they’ll be able to point out the specific expected versus unexpected claims on your home.
 From there, you can determine what kind of coverage is best for you, whether it's comprehensive, broad, standard, or no-frills.
-Discerning the difference between expected and unexpected is vital because all expected events are not covered and can not be covered by an insurance policy.

 How much you pay in home insurance premiums can vary as well.
 For example, where you choose to live can affect your insurance premium.
 If you live in a neighborhood with historically high break-ins and theft, or if you live in an area close to a large body of water, you may have to pay more for insurance.

-Speaking of theft and break-ins, another factor that affects your home insurance premium is the total replacement cost of all valuables and goods in your home.
-Depending on the size and layout of your house, not forgetting the contents as well, the insurance provider would determine the total number of replacement costs and charge your premium accordingly.
+Speaking of theft and break-ins…another factor that affects your home insurance premium is the total replacement cost of all valuables and goods in your home.
+Based on the size, layout, and contents of your home, your insurance provider will determine the total replacement cost and determine your premium accordingly.

 The age of your house also plays a factor in determining the price of your premium.
-The age of your roof and your pipes can affect your premium because if it's older and more prone to cracking and leaks, your premium will rise.
-Old heating can also increase your premium rate as more old and archaic heaters are prone to fire hazards.
-What kind of electricity can also change your premium, whether you use breakers or fuses in your home, and the actual wiring of your house affects your insurance premium.
-Even if you have a pool, trampoline, or other structures on your property can affect the insurance.
+If, for example, your roof and your pipes are older and more prone to cracking and leaks, your premium will increase.
+Old heating can also boost your premium rate as more old and archaic heaters are prone to fire hazards.
+The type of electricity you use (i.e. breakers or fuses) and the actual wiring of your home can change your premium as well.
+And if you have a pool, trampoline, or other structures on your property, expect those to affect the insurance rate too.